-Horsetail as "calcium" supplement
+Equisetum arvense as "calcium" supplement

 Surprising but possibly highly effective

-While Kervran's theories are considered controversial and seem to clash with mainstream physics, chemistry and biology, you will see from the below article that in practice, his hypotheses may well be correct and point to an important puzzle piece in the calcium issue - and to the humble horsetail herb being a major helper in healing and strengthening teeth.
+While a lot of discussion revolves around the importance of (bioavailable) calcium for the human body and particularly its bones and teeth, here is an important article written by Earl Staelin based on some practical experiences which bear out the "biological transmutation" theory developed by French scientist Corentin Louis Kervran (1901-1983).Among other observations leading to the above theory, Kervran found that an egg contains much less calcium than the hatched chicken.
+This calcium, he reasoned, comes from transmuted silica, found previously in the inner skin of the egg.
+While Kervran's theories are considered controversial and seem to clash with mainstream physics, chemistry and biology, you will see from the below article that in practice, his hypotheses may well be correct and point to an important puzzle piece in the calcium issue - and to the humble horsetail herb being a major helper in reversing cavities and healing and strengthening teeth.

-Before we begin, here are some horsetail tips
+Before we begin, some important horsetail tips.

 - Look for a source of quality horsetail - you may save money by buying the whole herb.
 If the latter, pulverise it and take some of it daily.
 According to the below article, several grams a day were effective in dramatically speeding up the healing of bone fractures (while intake of calcium showed little effect), a similar result might be observable in teeth.